 Acquiring new business and customers is a challenge for all engaged in businesses, including individual freelancers working as solopreneurs.
 If you work as a freelancer or manage your own online business, finding new clients is most likely to be your responsibility (unless you have a sales team).

-Sales tactics are very difficult to master, and great customers are not an easy catch.
+Sales tactics and negotiations are very difficult to master, and great customers are not an easy catch.
 However, with the right strategy, you can avoid wasting time and secure clients who will continue providing your new business for years.
 You really can’t expect more than having a bevy of loyal, repeat clients who stay with you.

 Here are some of the best ways to find and retain new clients for your business.